zoho/zohocrm-csharp-sdk-2.0/README.md

     Environment environment = USDataCenter.PRODUCTION;
     ```

-- Create an instance of **[OAuthToken](Resources/OAuthToken.md)** with the information that you get after registering your Zoho client.
+- Create an instance of **OAuthToken** with the information  that you get after registering your Zoho client.

     ```C#
     /*
-        * Create a Token instance
+    * Create a Token instance that requires the following
-        * 1 -> OAuth client id.
+    * clientId -> OAuth client id.
-        * 2 -> OAuth client secret.
+    * clientSecret -> OAuth client secret.
+    * refreshToken -> REFRESH token.
-        * 3 -> REFRESH/GRANT token.
+    * grantToken -> GRANT token.
-        * 4 -> Token type(REFRESH/GRANT).
+    * id -> User unique id.
-        * 5 -> OAuth redirect URL.
+    * redirectURL -> OAuth redirect URL.
     */
+    //Create a Token instance
+    // if refresh token is available
+    // The SDK throws an exception, if the given id is invalid.
+    Token token = new OAuthToken.Builder()
+    .Id("id")
+    .Build();

+    // if grant token is available
+    Token token = new OAuthToken.Builder()
+    .ClientId("clientId")
+    .ClientSecret("clientSecret")
+    .GrantToken("grantToken")
+    .RedirectURL("redirectURL")
+    .Build();

-    Token token = new OAuthToken("clientId", "clientSecret", "REFRESH/GRANT token", TokenType.REFRESH/GRANT, "redirectURL");
+    // if ID (obtained from persistence) is available Token token = new OAuthToken.Builder()
+    .ClientId("clientId")
+    .ClientSecret("clientSecret")
+    .RefreshToken("refreshToken")
+    .RedirectURL("redirectURL")
+    .Build();
     ```

-- Create an instance of **[TokenStore](ZohoCRM/Com/Zoho/API/Authenticator/Store/TokenStore.cs)** to persist tokens that are  used for authenticating all the requests.
+- Create an instance of **TokenStore** to persist tokens, used for authenticating all the requests.

     ```C#
     /*
-        * Create an instance of TokenStore.
+    * Create an instance of DBStore.
-        * 1 -> DataBase host name.
+    * Host -> DataBase host name.
 Default "localhost"
-        * 2 -> DataBase name.
+    * DatabaseName -> DataBase name.
 Default "zohooauth"
-        * 3 -> DataBase user name.
+    * UserName -> DataBase user name.
 Default "root"
-        * 4 -> DataBase password.
+    * Password -> DataBase password.
 Default ""
-        * 5 -> DataBase port number.
+    * PortNumber -> DataBase port number.
 Default "3306"
-    */
+    * TableName -> Table Name.
+Default value "oauthtoken" */
-    //TokenStore tokenstore = new DBStore();
+    //TokenStore tokenstore = new DBStore.Builder().Build();

-    TokenStore tokenstore = new DBStore("hostName", "dataBaseName", "userName", "password", "portNumber");
+    TokenStore tokenstore = new DBStore.Builder()
+    .Host("hostName")
+    .DatabaseName("dataBaseName")
+    .TableName("tableName")
+    .UserName("userName")
+    .Password("password")
+    .PortNumber("portNumber")
+    .Build();

     //TokenStore tokenstore = new FileStore("absolute_file_path");

     //TokenStore tokenStore = new CustomStore();
     ```

-- Create an instance of **[SDKConfig](Resources/SDKConfig.md)** containing the SDK configuration.
+- Create an instance of **SDKConfig** containing SDK configurations.

     ```C#
     /*
     * autoRefreshFields
     * if true - all the modules' fields will be auto-refreshed in the background, every    hour.
     * if false - the fields will not be auto-refreshed in the background.
-The user can manually delete the file(s) or refresh the fields using methods from ModuleFieldsHandler(Com.Zoho.Crm.API.Util.ModuleFieldsHandler)
+The user can manually delete the file(s) or refresh the fields using methods from ModuleFieldsHandler(com.zoho.crm.api.util.ModuleFieldsHandler)
     *
     * pickListValidation
-    * A boolean field that validates user input for a pick list field and allows or disallows the addition of a new value to the list.
-    * True - the SDK validates the input.
-If the value does not exist in the pick list, the SDK throws an error.
-    * False - the SDK does not validate the input and makes the API request with the user’s input to the pick list */
+    * if true - value for any picklist field will be validated with the available values.
+    * if false - value for any picklist field will not be validated, resulting in creation of a new value.
+    */
-    SDKConfig config = new SDKConfig.Builder().SetAutoRefreshFields(false).SetPickListValidation(true).Build();
+    SDKConfig config = new SDKConfig.Builder().AutoRefreshFields(false).PickListValidation(false).Build();
     ```

-- The path containing the absolute directory path to store user-specific files containing module fields information.
+- Create an instance of **RequestProxy** containing the proxy properties of the user.

     ```C#
-    string resourcePath = "/Users/user_name/Documents/csharpsdk-application";
+    /**
+    * Create an instance of RequestProxy class that takes the following parameters
+    * Host -> Host
+    * Port -> Port Number
+    * User -> User Name
+    * Password -> Password
+    * UserDomain -> User Domain
+    */
+    RequestProxy requestProxy = new RequestProxy.Builder()
+    .Host("proxyHost")
+    .Port(proxyPort)
+    .User("proxyUser")
+    .Password("password")
+    .UserDomain("userDomain")
+    .Build();
     ```

-- Create an instance of **[RequestProxy](resources/RequestProxy.md)** containing the proxy properties of the user.
+- The path containing the absolute directory path to store user specific files containing module fields information.

     ```C#
-    RequestProxy RequestProxy = new RequestProxy("proxyHost", "proxyPort", "proxyUser", "password", "userDomain");
+    string resourcePath = "/Users/user_name/Documents/csharpsdk-application";
     ```

 ## Initializing the Application